How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 Does Access-Control-Max-Age cache the actual response or just the preflight?

-It only caches the OPTIONS preflight permission check; actual GET/POST responses are governed by standard HTTP caching headers like Cache-Control.
+It only caches the OPTIONS preflight permission check — whether the origin/method/headers combination is allowed.
+Actual GET/POST responses are governed by standard HTTP caching headers like Cache-Control.

 How do I force a browser to clear a cached preflight during testing?